Schools & Homeschoolers

 Students walk the grounds of the Museum to discover the places the historic artists painted and played.
 They can study the architecture of the Griswold House before walking through the historic gardens and orchard, discuss the contemporary sculpture “The Anticipator” by Matthew Geller, ending down along the banks of the Lieutenant River to learn its role in commerce, ecology, and as an important subject for the artists.

 Homeschooler Classes at the Florence Griswold Museum

-Each session: $12 per participant (additional siblings $10) and includes one free museum admission for parent or guardian.
+Each session: $15 per participant and includes free Museum admission for parents or guardians.
 Classes limited to 25 students.

 Before Your Tour Date

 Things to Review with Your Students

 Your class will be divided into four smaller touring groups and rotate between the activities.
 Please consider how to divide groups up evenly before arriving.

 Please review with your students that food, drink, chewing gum, ink pens, cameras, cell phones, cell phones used as cameras, and water bottles are not allowed in the Museum.

 Remind your students that not to touch any of the paintings, furniture or sculptures on view.
 Please explain that even the cleanest hands leave fingerprints that are filled with salts, oils, and acids that are damaging to works of art over time.

 While at the Museum students should extend all courtesies of the classroom.
 Common sense rules such as talking only one at a time, raising hands to be called upon, and using indoor voices are all appropriate behavior when touring the Museum.